arxja/jet-queue/docs/FEATURE_PLAN.md

 # JetQueue - Feature plan

 > [!NOTE]
-> The phase one of the features is coming soon.
+> The phase one of the new features is out, you can use it in you projects.
+And we are planing to start phase 2 ASAP
-> Features in other phase of updates might change

 ## Phase one